 In accordance with Georgia Law (OCGA 48-5-264.1), property owners and

 occupants are notified that beginning in August of 2016, appraisers from the

 Assessor's office will continue a review of all properties within the

 county.
-A map of the area included in this, the second year of the 3 year
+A map of the area included in this, the third year of the 3 year

 process can be viewed by clicking here.

 The purpose of these site visits include general review to update records, new construction/additions/remodels, review at owners request and reviews associated with property returns, sales or appeals.